Space Time Quest

 Once you have setup your subsystem settings you then need to begin your 'Science Run' and see how your detector performs.
 You do this by clicking the science run button on the desk in the PI's office.
 Once the detector is 'locked', in other words when all control systems have been engaged and are working, you will see how far away our detector can measure gravitational waves from.
 The gravitational wave sources we are expecting to detect are few and far between, so having a large range gives us a much better chance of detection.
 Your final score is added to the high score board.

-By playing the game, the user should become familiar with the idea of noise as a fundamental part of doing measurements.
-They will experience how individual noise components add up to a total noise level.
-In order to get a competitive score, the player will have to try various different detector configurations, and make judgements on their relative merits based on the sensitivity curve.
+By playing the game, the user should become familiar with the idea of noise as a fundamental part of performing measurements.
+The players will explore how individual noise components add up to a total noise level.
+In order to get a competitive score, they will have to try various different detector configurations, and make judgements on their relative merits based on the sensitivity curve.

-As well as learning about some of the specific challenges facing the scientists who design the real gravitational wave interferometers, the user will also learn about spending a large budget wisely, and about making trade-offs between different interlinked subsystem parameters based on the information in the sensitivity curve .
+As well as learning about some of the specific challenges facing the scientists who design the real gravitational wave interferometers, the players will also learn about spending a large budget wisely, and about making trade-offs between different interlinked subsystem parameters based on the information in the sensitivity curve.

 — Gravitational Wave Group, University of Birmingham.